What is an activation function?

 The sigmoid function has several important properties that make it useful in neural networks:

-- Output Range: The sigmoid function maps the input values to a range between 0 and 1.
+3. Output Range: The sigmoid function maps the input values to a range between 0 and 1.
 This property makes it suitable for binary classification tasks, where the network needs to assign probabilities to the two classes.
-The output value of the sigmoid function can be interpreted as the probability of the input belonging to the positive class.
+We can interpret the output value of the sigmoid function as the probability that the input belongs to the positive class.

 Despite its usefulness, the sigmoid activation function has some limitations: